berito/cv_project_1/README.md

 2. **License Plate Detection**: OpenCV is used to detect the location of license plates within the image using image processing techniques such as edge detection and contour analysis.

-3. **License Plate Recognition**: EasyOCR is employed to recognize and extract the text from the detected license plates.
+3. **License Plate Recognition**: pytesseract is employed to recognize and extract the text from the detected license plates.

 4. **Result Visualization**: Matplotlib is used to visualize the original image with the detected license plates and the extracted license plate numbers.